 With a Houston assault attorney on your side, you have an advocate to protect your rights and reputation.
 Herman Martinez is an assault lawyer Houston trusts to provide experienced, skilled legal representation.

 Call 713.242.1779 today to schedule a free consultation.

-Under Texas Penal Law, you can be convicted of assault if you intentionally, knowingly or recklessly cause or threaten bodily injury to another person or if you intentionally or knowingly cause physical contact with another person while aware that the person will consider that contact to be offensive or undesirable.
-This type of criminal offense can be charged as a misdemeanor or a felony depending upon the circumstances of the case.
-If you allegedly committed an assault offense against a public servant or elderly individual, you can face enhanced penalties.
+Under the Texas Penal Code, you can face a conviction for assault when you intentionally, knowingly or recklessly cause or threaten bodily injury to another person.
+Additionally, if you intentionally or knowingly cause physical contact with another person while aware that the person will consider that contact to be offensive or undesirable, you can also face charges.